freeCodeCamp/tools/docs/README.md

 node probot/server/tools/update-db.js
 ```
 - This will take a while.
 If it stops running partway through, it's probably a timeout error.
 Run the command again and it should finish
-- After this is complete you will need to re-run `npm run develop` to update the program with the new info from the DB

 ## Caveats & Notes